gfchen01/semantic_mapping_with_360_camera_and_3d_lidar/README.md

  First, setup the simulated base system following the instructions here: [mecanum_wheel_platform](https://github.com/jizhang-cmu/autonomy_stack_mecanum_wheel_platform.git).

- After running `system_bring_up.sh` in the base system, you should see an Rviz and the unity simulation like this:
+ Then start the base autonomy system with `system_bring_up.sh` or `system_bring_up_with_route_planner.sh`, you should see an Rviz and the unity simulation like this:

  <p float="center">
  <img src="./images/mecanum_sim.png">
  </p>

- Then start the semantic mapping system:
+ Then start the semantic mapping module:
  ```bash
  # wheelchair platform
  python -m semantic_mapping.mapping_ros2_node --config config/mapping_mecanum_sim.yaml